WikiNeo/algorithms/README.md

 # Algorithms

-Some algorithms in different (mostly TypeScript for now lol~) programming languages.
+Some algorithms in different programming languages.